virtual-imaging-platform/VIP-portal/README.md

 ## `moteur-machine` installation

-**Every folder/file created on the `moteur-machine` must belong to the apache user.**
+0. Every folder/file created on the `moteur-machine` must belong to the apache user.
-Some things must be done with root privileges, in those cases, a `chown` must be done after.
+       It is advised to do the whole machine installation as root and do `chown` commands at the end.

-1. If it isn't already done, `apache` must be installed through the system package manager
+       The `chown` commands that are necessary are documented at the end

-2. Stop the apache server
+1. If it isn't already done, `apache` (`httpd`) must be installed through the system package manager

-3. Install Java JDK 8 through the system package manager
+2. Stop the apache server (`service httpd stop`)

-4. Create the `/var/www/cgi-bin/m2Server-gasw3` directory.
+3. Install Java JDK 8 through the system package manager (`yum install java-1.8.0-openjdk-devel`)

-Store it in the `$MOTEUR_HOME` environment variable.
+4. `mkdir -p /var/www/cgi-bin/m2Server-gasw3; export MOTEUR_HOME=/var/www/cgi-bin/m2Server-gasw3`

 5. Install the moteur server.